JSlush95/Global-Statistics-Graphing/README.md

-# Global Developments - Visualization
+# Global Statistics Developments - Visualization
 This project presents a Javascript web-based visualization tool designed to explore global development statistics across various regions.
 It utilizes D3.js for creating dynamic charts and Bootstrap for responsive styling.

 ## Features